 Our aim is to inspire a love of languages and an appreciation for different cultures.
 We want to broaden pupils' horizons and educate them about the advantages of being globally aware and culturally sensitive.
 We aim to teach pupils the importance of being literate, of having excellent communication skills, and of speaking more than one language in our increasingly global society.
 Our aim is to inspire a love of languages and an appreciation for different cultures.
-In Year 7, all pupils study French.
-Topics studied include my life, my school, my town and the world.
-In Years 8 and 9, all pupils study French and Spanish.
+Year 7: All pupils study French and Spanish; topics studied include my life, my school, my town and the world.
+Year 8 & 9: All pupils countinue studying French and Spanish.
+All pupils in Year 7 get the opportunity to take part in the National Routes into Languages French/Spanish Spelling Bee as well as the chance to travel to Normandy in Year 8.